 Maryse Belanger, currently President, COO and Director of Atlantic Gold Corporation, brings over 30 years of experience in the mining industry with strengths in operational excellence and efficiency.
 She has been CEO and Managing Director of Mirabela Nickel where she was responsible for the turnaround of the company and the reestablishment of the Santa Rita Nickel-Copper sulphide open pit mine in Brazil.
 Prior roles have included Senior Vice President, Technical Services at Goldcorp where she oversaw the global geology, mine planning and design, metallurgy, hydrology, tailings dam and geotechnical engineering functions, and Director, Technical Services for Kinross Gold Corporation for Brazil and Chile.
 She holds a Bachelor of Science degree in Geology and a graduate certificate in Geostatistics and is fluent in English, French, Spanish and Portuguese.
 She has been an active board member at Mirabela, True Gold Mining Inc., CEEC International Ltd. and is a member of Westcoast Women in Engineering, Science and Technology (WWEST).

 Christian Milau — Director

-*Disclaimer: The profile provides information which was sourced and approved by Plateau Energy Metals Inc. in order to help investors learn more about the company.
+*Disclaimer: The profile provides information which was sourced and approved by Plateau Energy Metals Inc. (TSXV:PLU) in order to help investors learn more about the company.
 Plateau Energy Metals Inc. is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.